humdrum-tools/humdrum-documentation/guide/ch25/index.md

 "bassoon" and "baboon"?

-In the <span class="tool">correl</span> command, the criterion of similarity arises from the user\'s choice of input representations.
+In the <span class="tool">correl</span> command, the criterion of similarity arises from the user's choice of input representations.
 If the input represents duration, then the results pertain to durational similarity.
 If the input represents frequency, then the results pertain to frequency similarity.
 The *metric* used by <span class="tool">correl</span> is a linear